danomatika/PdParty/doc/PdParty_User_Guide.md

 ### PdDroidParty Compatibility

-PdParty currently supports the following PdDroidParty abstractions: [numberbox], [wordbutton], [taplist], & [touch].
-More advanced abstractions ([loadsave], [menubang], etc) may be added in the future.
-Custom fonts & SVG widgets/styling are planned, but not an immediate priority.
+PdParty currently supports:

+* PdDroidParty abstractions:
+  * loadsave
+  * menubang: buttons are added to the controls popup menu
+  * display
+  * droidsystem:
+    * receive messages: sensors, openurl, & vibrate\*
+    * send messages: accel, gyro, & magnet
+  * knob: implementation of the moonlib external [mknob]
+  * numberbox
+  * ribbon
+  * taplist
+  * touch
+  * wordbutton
+* scene folder background.png loading
+* scene foldder font.ttf & font-antialiased.ttf loading

+<small>\* doesn't do much as audio has to be off for vibrate to happen on iOS</small>

+SVG widget styling support are planned, but not an immediate priority as there is no built-in svg handling on iOS and there doesn't seem to be a standout 3rd party SVG library.

+[droidnetclient] & [droidnetreceive] are deprecated in PdDroidParty and therefore not supported.
+Use [netsend] & [netreceive] instead.

 ### RjDj Compatibility